Ayobama/Keystone-Todoapp/README.md

 # Keystone-Todoapp
-The To-Do app template for Kaytone JS
+The To-Do app template for Keystone JS